WASdev/azure.sso.setup/azureOidcMod.md

-# Setting up Azure as an OIDC OP for WebSphere Application Server and Liberty clients
+# Modifying an Azure OIDC OP for WebSphere Application Server and Liberty clients
 ---

 # Description

-This document is indended as a fast path to get you started with using Azure as your OpenID Connect provider (OP) for the WebSphere Application Server traditional and Liberty OIDC relying parties (RP).
+This example shows how to modify an existing Azure app registration to add a WebSphere traditional or Liberty OIDC relying parties (RP).

 # References